Kittyskj/FreeFromMi/README.md

 ## How Xiaomi Steals Your Data

-Xiaomi's MIUI operating system is known for its aggressive data collection practices, which often happen without the user's explicit consent or knowledge.
+Xiaomi's MIUI/HyperOS operating system is known for its aggressive data collection practices, which often happen without the user's explicit consent or knowledge.
 Here's how Xiaomi collects and transmits your data:

 ### Tracking Through System Apps and Services